clulab/processors/docs/processors.md

 // everything else stays the same
 ```

-`FastNLPProcessor` uses the Stanford tokenizer, POS tagger, and NER, but replaces its parser with maltparser, trained to generated Stanford "basic" (rather than "collapsed") dependencies.
-This means that this annotator does not produce constituent trees and coreference chains.
-However, because of the faster parser, you should see a speedup increase of at least one order of magnitude.
+`FastNLPProcessor` is similar to `CoreNLPProcessor` but uses Stanford's dependency parser instead of the constituent parser, and does not cinclude coreference resolution.
+Because the dependency parser is faster, you should see a considerable speedup increase.
 The output of the above code with `FastNLPProcessor` is:

     Sentence #0:
     Tokens: John Smith went to China .